bi-labor/Hadoop/README.md

 * The [RouteText](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-standard-nar/1.5.0/org.apache.nifi.processors.standard.RouteText/index.html) processor can be useful for filtering under age of 18.
 * It is suggested to solve the filtering with regular expression or [NiFi Expression Language](https://nifi.apache.org/docs/nifi-docs/html/expression-language-guide.html) by adding a new property.

+*Check:* Place screenshots in the report of the created flow, the new attributes of ExtractText, the filter setting for under 18, the value of the ReplaceText Replacement Value field, and the command used to create the users table in MySQL, and how the records appeared (select * from users;).
+Transferring the data can take up to 1-2 minutes, wait for the end!

-*Check:* Place 1 screenshot in the report of the created flow  and 1 screenshot in the report of the MySQL window about the records appeared.
+and 1 screenshot in the report of the MySQL window about the records appeared.

 ### Task 2. - Zeppelin analysis